Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Geraldton - South had a median income of $55,121 and an average income of $68,797.
-Both figures are above the national averages.
-The Rest of WA had a median income of $57,323 and an average income of $71,163 during the same period.
-Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Geraldton - South would be approximately $62,948 (median) and $78,566 (average) as of September 2025.
-Census data indicates that incomes in Geraldton - South cluster around the 68th percentile nationally.
-Income distribution shows that 36.3% of individuals earn between $1,500 and $2,999, with this band capturing 4,021 individuals.
-This aligns with the broader area where this cohort represents 31.1%.
+The latest postcode level ATO data released for the financial year ending June 2022 shows that Geraldton - South SA2 had a median income among taxpayers of $55,121 and an average income of $68,797.
+This is above the national average.
+In comparison, Rest of WA had a median income of $57,323 and an average income of $71,163.
+Based on Wage Price Index growth of 14.2% since June 2022, estimated incomes for September 2025 would be approximately $62,948 (median) and $78,566 (average).
+Census data indicates that household, family, and personal incomes in Geraldton - South cluster around the 68th percentile nationally.
+Income distribution shows that the $1,500 to $2,999 earnings band captures 36.3% of the community (4,021 individuals), which is similar to the broader area where this cohort represents 31.1%.
 After housing costs, residents retain 87.7% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 5th decile.
+The area's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income